Public-Health-Scotland/COPS-public/Perinatal paper scripts/6_Public Code/ReadMe.txt

 Here is the code used to analyse paper:
-Baby and maternal outcomes following SARS-CoV-2 infection and COVID-19 vaccination during pregnancy: a national population-based matched cohort study, The Lancet RH Europe
+Baby and maternal outcomes following SARS-CoV-2 infection and COVID-19 vaccination during pregnancy: a national population-based matched cohort study, Nature Comms

 ---------------------------------------------------------------------------------------------------